-I find beauty in the colours, the rhythms, the textures and shapes of the natural world.
+I find beauty in the colours, rhythms, textures and shapes of the natural world.
 The proportions found in everything from sunflowers, nautilus sea shells and the human body have been described by mathematics through ideas such as Fibonacci numbers, golden sections and spirals.

 Architecture both ancient and modern informs my work; from the classic proportions of the pyramids at Giza and the Parthenon in Athens, to the shape of edifices such as the Gherkin in London and the curves and lines of the Guggenheim in Bilbao.

-Designing a Fine Handmade Box for You
+Designing Fine Handmade Boxes for You

-Areas such as motifs, patterns and applied decorations are considered and can be reworked a number of times until a pleasing effect is found.
-Feet and handles can be very tricky and sometimes quite elusive.
+Areas such as motifs, patterns and applied decorations are also considered and can be reworked a until a pleasing effect is found.
+Feet and handles can be tricky and sometimes quite elusive.

 A lot of work goes into making something that looks clean, simple and elegant.